Kiran6248/superchef-ms4/README.md

 **Contact Page:**

-The contact page can be opened by clicking th contact us link on the footer.
-This page has a feedback form for the user to enter 'name', 'email', 'subject' and the 'message'.
+The contact page can be opened by clicking the contact us link on the footer.
+This page has a feedback form for the user to enter 'name', 'email', 'subject', and the 'message'.
 One button is given to send the message.
-The message directly goes to admin's email account.
+The message directly goes to the admin's email account.

 **Toasts:**

-All pages displays toast messages depending on the action taken.
+All pages display toast messages depending on the action taken.
 Toast messages are of 4 types, 'success', 'error', 'warning', and 'info'.
-The toast colour also changes according to the message.
+The toast color also changes according to the message.
 Toast is displayed at the top right of the page below the navbar.
-There is a button is the toast to go to secure checkout.
+There is a button is the toast to go to the secure checkout.

 **Delete Modal:**

-The delete modal is added as the safety of the site.
-The admin can delete the products and blogs but while doing that one delete modal pops up asking for the confirmation about the action.
-If the admin is sure to delte then he/she clicks the delete button or if not sute then click cancel and go back to open page.
+The delete modal is added for the safety of the site.
+The admin can delete the products and blogs but while doing that one delete modal pops up asking for confirmation about the action.
+If the admin is sure to delete then he/she clicks the delete button or if not sure then click cancel and go back to the open page.

-### **Features to be implementd in Future**
+### **Features to be implemented in Future**

-There are pleant of features that can be added in the project in the future as django gives multiple opportunities and options.
+There are plenty of features that can be added to the project in the future as Django gives multiple opportunities and options.

 1. Account login via social media

- I wanted to add Gmail or facebook login in the project but due to some factors I could not do that.
+ I wanted to add Gmail or Facebook login in the project but due to some factors, I could not do that.
 I would love to do that in the future after getting more knowledge in Django.

 2. Product Review

- It would be great if the user get to know what other people think about a particular product.
+ It would be great if the user gets to know what other people think about a particular product.
 I would love to do that in the future.

+3. Comments section with user profile

+ When the registered user wants to add comments on the blog, it should show the name and email id prefilled in the form.
+This can be implemented in the future.

 [Go back to Top](#table-of-content)
 ***